shuheng-liu/FileManager/readme.md

 # Java Course Experiment

-## Author Info
+## Author Information
 This is the Course Experiment of Java Programming by Shueheng Liu (Stduent ID 20154625).

 ## Attention!!!
 The codes require a Unix (Linux, MacOS) platform to work properly due to file path format limitations.

-Running the codes on a Windows platform will not yield desired behaviour.
+i.e., Running the codes on a Windows platform will not yield desired behaviour.

-## Package Content - Brief Intro
+## Package Content - Brief Introduction
 File-managing is implemented in both Command Line Interface (see the `CLI` package) and Graphic User Interface (see the `GUI` package)

 run the `main(String[])` method of `src/CLI/Console.java` to see the CLI behaviour (Unix Platform required)